 Internationalisation and climate change

 Climate change is getting more and more attention in society.
 In order to solve the challenges involved, more international cooperation is needed.
 Sustainability and internationalisation are therefore also important themes in education.
 However, climate change and internationalisation are at odds with each other.
-Read more about this dilemma in this interview with Nuffic researchers.
+Read more about this dilemma in this interview with Nuffic researchers (in Dutch).

 Vocational education and training

 There are various initiatives for sustainable internationalisation in vocational education and training.
 Here are some examples:

 If you are aware of other interesting initiatives concerning sustainable internationalisation in vocational education and training institutions, please let us know through our contact form.

 Secondary education institutions have also devised various initiatives to contribute to making their exchanges more sustainable.